Mount Kosciuszko Hiking Guide (Walking Tracks to the Summit)

 Thredbo, Perisher and Charlotte Pass are situated within Kosciuszko National Park, which has a vehicle entry fee of $29 during the peak winter months (from June to October) and $17 during the rest of the year.

-The Mount Kosciuszko summit and Main Range walks both start at Charlotte Pass.
-Thredbo is the starting point for the shorter and easier Mount Kosciuszko walk.
+The Mount Kosciuszko Summit Walk and Main Range Walk start at Charlotte Pass.
+Thredbo is the starting point for the shorter Mount Kosciuszko Walk.

 1. Jindabyne